SuleimanovShakir/MitochondrialGenes/README.md

 <img src="img/Figure7.png" align='center', width="100%">
 </div>

+*Figure7.
+Analysis of upregulated and downregulated genes intersection between different experimental groups incubated with myxothiazole*

 Due to low number of candidates, the GO enrichment analysis of this group didn't reveal any significant results for downregulated genes, but some clusters were identified for upregulated genes.

 <div style='justify-content: center'>
 <img src="img/Figure8.png" align='center', width="100%">
 </div>

+*Figure8.
+GO enrichment analysis of biological processes (A), cellular components (B) and molecular functions (C) of common upregulated genes for groups incubated with myxothiazole for 5 and 17 hours*

 Finally, using human genes database ENSEMBLE we have extracted the IDs for mitochondrial genes.
 It is well known that mitochondrial genome is partially low in amount of genes encoded, there are only 37 genes around.
 We have identified 10 dowregulated and 2 upregulated genes from the mitochondrial genome.
 Interestingly, all downregulated genes were gene coding tRNAs, while upregulated genes - genes coding rRNAs. tRNA genes downregulation is also a marker of subsequent protein synthesis inhibition in terms of electron-transport chain blockage.

 <div style='justify-content: center'>
 <img src="img/Figure9.png" align='center', width="100%">
 </div>

+*Figure9.
+Analysis of mitochondrial genes expression level.
+Table A represents the names of particular genes.
+Volcano plots (B) represents the gene expression*

 ## Summary